hydra-testbed/Part-list/README.md

 Moreover fault detection strategies are adopted, based on the well known schema composed by the model and the residuals evaluation.

-Requirements for students and collaborators: Background in automatic control and system modelling; basic skills in the use of recording SW for real time applications (LabVIEW) or/and data processing (MATLAB) and programming microcontrollers.
+[b]Requirements for students and collaborators:[\b] Background in automatic control and system modelling; basic skills in the use of recording SW for real time applications (LabVIEW) or/and data processing (MATLAB) and programming microcontrollers.

 The repository will be frequently updated with all the new implementations.